jlorenzoC/my-resume/README.md

 # My Resume

 Yeah, my resume.
+I will have fun coding my online resume.
 You are welcome to give me a hand :grinning: ...

 ## Angular CLI version